 Table 2B.
 Effect of garlic on organ weight in the sub-acute oral toxicity test.

-The impact of Allium sativum extract on blood biochemistry parameters in acute and sub-acute oral toxicity tests
+The impact of A. sativum extract on blood biochemistry parameters in acute and sub-acute oral toxicity tests

-The Biochemical parameters of liver function were evaluated in rats treated with Allium sativum in two experimental models: acute and sub-acute, compared to a control group Table 3A and Table 3B.
+The Biochemical parameters of liver function were evaluated in rats treated with A. sativum in two experimental models: acute and sub-acute, compared to a control group Table 3A and Table 3B.
 The measured parameters included alanine aminotransferase (ALT), aspartate aminotransferase (AST), total protein, albumin, and direct bilirubin.
-The acute oral administration of Allium sativum at group B and C show insignificant (p > 0.05) in liver and kidney biochemical parameters.
-In the sub-acute model, Administration of Allium sativum resulted in minimal alterations in liver biochemical parameters compared with the control group.
+The acute oral administration of A. sativum at group B and C show insignificant (p > 0.05) in liver and kidney biochemical parameters.
+In the sub-acute model, Administration of A. sativum resulted in minimal alterations in liver biochemical parameters compared with the control group.
 A increase (p < 0.05) in AST was observed in group B; however, this change was not dose-dependent and was not accompanied by a significant increase in ALT.
 While direct bilirubin showed significant increase (p < 0.05) in group B. Total protein and albumin, did not showed significant (p > 0.05).

 ALT is generally regarded as more liver-specific than AST, whereas AST may also originate from extrahepatic tissues, including skeletal and cardiac muscle; therefore, an isolated AST increase should not be overinterpreted as hepatocellular damage without concordant ALT elevation or histopathological support (Giannini et al., 2005).
 The observed bilirubin change in the 2000 mg/kg sub-acute group may reflect a mild alteration in bilirubin handling, but the absence of dose-response and the stability of albumin and total protein argue against a strong conclusion of impaired hepatic synthetic function.
 Previous studies have reported both enzyme elevations at higher or prolonged exposures and protective effects under oxidative-stress models, supporting a cautious, preparation-specific interpretation of garlic safety (Fowotade et al., 2017; Kumar et al., 2017; Dorrigiv et al., 2020).